Blog

 This is Us is simply superb.
 Everything about this show is great.
 It traces the story of the Pearson family through the parents' courship in late 60s / early 70s USA to the present.
 Simply wow!
 Very emotional and rich characterisation and development, also addressing issues of race, class and sexuality in a way that is intelligent and not heavy-handed.

-Billions, a contemporary take on Wall Street to the power of 100.
+Billions, a contemporary take on Wall Street, greed and motivation.
 Apart from being a very juicy and sexy show, it traces the character arcs of a villain and a lawgiver ... with interesting twists.
 It's also a great exploration of raw power and its downfalls, and the casting, acting and wrtiting are top notch.

 Transparent is a story of a dad than comes out as Trans.
 The story is engaging and often funny .. and without giving away any plot-spoilers, it includes quite a bit of Jesus Christ Superstar, so what's not to like?!
-(Some trivia - the actoir that plays the brother made Wild, wild country)
+(Some trivia - the actor that plays the brother made Wild, Wild Country)

 Downton Abbey - Jane Austeny schmaltz but diverting, and well written.
 It captures a bygone world of charm very well.
 Sanditon is a more edgy version (imaginr Sophia Copola directing Pride and Predjudice) with lots of flouro and messing with racial sterteotuypes and Season 1 particulaly gets away with what would usually be classed as porn - and good porn at that!